Side Effects of Cancer Treatment

 Every cancer is different, and so is every patient.
-At Comprehensive Cancer Centers of Nevada, we understand the importance of providing personalized care to determine the best course of treatment for your cancer.
+At Comprehensive Cancer Centers, we understand the importance of providing personalized care to determine the best course of treatment for your cancer.
 Our physicians will consider many variables including, the stage of your disease, your overall health, lifestyle and your personal preferences.
 As we discuss your treatment options with you and your family, don’t be afraid to ask questions.
 We want you to be comfortable making decisions about your care.

 Some people experience unpleasant side effects from cancer treatments.
 The effects vary from person to person, so you may encounter a few side effects or none at all.
 You and your family can better cope with chemotherapy and radiation therapy if you know what to expect in advance and how to manage side effects.

 Some of the most common side effects of chemotherapy include nausea and vomiting, hair loss, fatigue, infections, and increased chances of bruising and bleeding.
 Before your chemotherapy treatments, talk with your Comprehensive medical team, and get their recommendations for management.

 With radiation therapy, some of the most common side effects you may experience include fatigue, skin changes, and some loss of appetite.
 Before your radiation treatments, talk with your Comprehensive medical team, and get their recommendations for management.

-To learn more about treatment side effects, click on the link below.
+To learn more about treatment side effects, click on the links below.
 All content provided through these links is for information only and does not constitute medical advice.
 Please consult your physician before acting or relying upon such information.